 Temperance

-The previous major Arcana card, Death represents the end or closure of something important.
-When this occurs, there is often a feeling of wanting to find peace, live better and do better to honor (or move past) the thing lost.
+The previous Major Arcana card, Death, represents the end or closure of something important.
+When this occurs, there is often a desire to find peace, live better, and honor (or move past) the thing lost.
 This feeling is the essence of the Temperance card.

-Temperance is one of four cardinal virtues that have their roots in Plato’s Republic and the writings of the Stoics and were later taken up by Christianity.
-The other virtues are prudence, justice and fortitude, although it is likely that the Tarot card actually encompasses all of them except justice (which has its own card).
+Temperance is one of the four cardinal virtues rooted in Plato’s Republic and the writings of the Stoics, later adopted by Christianity.
+The other virtues are prudence, justice, and fortitude, although it is likely that the Temperance Tarot card actually encompasses all of them except Justice (which has its own card).

 Temperance is moderation.
-It involves moderating indulgence and pleasure with abstinence and discipline to maintain overall wellbeing.
-Too far in any direction leads to a lack of balance.
+It involves balancing indulgence and pleasure with abstinence and discipline to maintain overall well-being.
+Going too far in any direction leads to a lack of balance.

-The four cardinal virtues were often depicted as female statues, with Temperance shown as a woman mixing wine with water (wine was rarely consumed neat in ancient times – it was mixed with water).
-Thus the statue of Temperance depicted getting the right balance between the pleasure of drinking wine and drinking so much alcohol that you broke norms.
+The four cardinal virtues were often depicted as female statues.
+Temperance is typically shown as a woman mixing wine with water (wine was rarely consumed neat in ancient times; it was mixed with water).
+Thus, the statue depicted the right balance between the pleasure of drinking and the excess of intoxication.

-There is a hidden deeper meaning relating to alchemy that was implied in some older Tarot decks.
-The two containers do not contain wine and water but the constituents for the Elixir of life.
-Perhaps this Elixir does not come from a chemical formula but instead via a formula for living well, and temperance plays a large part in this.
+There is a hidden, deeper meaning relating to alchemy implied in some older Tarot decks.
+The two containers do not hold wine and water, but the constituents for the Elixir of Life.
+Perhaps this Elixir does not come from a chemical formula, but from a formula for living well, where temperance plays a crucial role.

-Temperance was also seen as a major component of Stoicism, where it was often called self-control.
-The idea of temperance for stoics is not to find balance but to do only that which is necessary.
-If you never move that far from the point of balance, you never need to find balance.
-Marcus Aurelius (an Emperor of Rome and a famous Stoic) said it in typically terse stoic fashion;
+Temperance was also a major component of Stoicism, where it was called self-control.
+The Stoic idea of temperance is not about finding balance, but doing only what is necessary.
+If you never stray far from the center, you never need to find balance.
+Marcus Aurelius (Roman Emperor and famous Stoic) said it in typically terse fashion:

-Something that proves its point by needing no explanation!
+This proves its point by needing no explanation.

 In this deck, Temperance is depicted as the Goddess Iris.